KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Property constraint exception class.
 Note that this class has state - so if you change even its internals, it can be a breaking change.

-    throw [System.Data.PropertyConstraintException]::New("Property constraint exception class.
-Note that this class has state - so if you change even its internals, it can be a breaking change.")
+    throw [System.Data.PropertyConstraintException]::New('Property constraint exception class.
+Note that this class has state - so if you change even its internals, it can be a breaking change.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.PropertyConstraintException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.PropertyConstraintException.aspx)